 Assets held under finance leases are recognised as assets of the Group at their fair value or, if lower, at the present value of the minimum lease payments, each determined at the inception of the lease.
 The corresponding liability is included in the Group Balance Sheet as a finance lease obligation.
 Lease payments are apportioned between finance charges and a reduction of the lease obligations so as to achieve a constant rate of interest on the remaining balance of the liability.
 Finance charges are charged to the Group Income Statement.
-Rentals payable under operating leases are charged to the Group Income Statement on a straight-line basis over the term of the lease.
+Rentals payable under operating leases over the term of the lease.